Diversity, Equity and Inclusion can Contribute massively to the Social Pillar of ESG

 By analysing employee reviews on the employment platform Glassdoor, candidates are equally easy to gain a better understanding of the implementation of a company’s policy on diversity, equity and inclusion.

-Employees are also increasingly prioritizing social factors such as belonging and inclusion as they choose whether to remain with their company or join a competing employer.
+Employees are also increasingly prioritising social factors such as belonging and inclusion as they choose whether to remain with their company or join a competing employer.

 Social factors are becoming more significant in decision-making.